-The Big Give is a registered charity (1136547) whose mission is to promote causes and inspire people to give through theBigGive.org.uk, a crowdfunding platform for charities specialising in match funding.
+The Big Give is a registered charity (1136547).
+Its mission is to promote causes and inspire people to give through theBigGive.org.uk, a crowdfunding platform for charities, which specialises in match funding.

 The Big Give features over 10,000 charities and has worked with some of the biggest names in UK philanthropy which provide match funding, including The Big Lottery Fund, Cabinet Office, People’s Postcode Lottery, ICAP TP, Candis Club Magazine, EQ Foundation, The Reed Foundation, The Childhood Trust and others including high-net-worth individuals.

 The Big Give’s annual flagship campaign, The Christmas Challenge, is the UK’s biggest online match funding campaign.